zurgeg/linux_rocksmith/guides/setup/arch-non-pipewire.md

 	For the groups, run `groups`.
 This will give you a list, which should contain "audio" and "realtime".
 </details>

+# Create a clean prefix

+Delete or rename `$STEAMLIBRARY/steamapps/compatdata/221680`, then start Rocksmith and stop the game once it's running.

+The rest will be set up later.

 # wineasio

 Installing `base-devel` is very useful for using the AUR and compiling in general.